Visit the page of the channel you wish to publish the episode to and look for the 'Publish Episode' button.

 We accept various file formats as input:

 WAV, FLAC, MP3, MP2, Ogg Vorbis, AAC, Windows Media

 Note that these file types are identified only by their extension and must match the audio codec contained in the file!

 (.wav, .flac, .mp3, .mp2, .ogg, .oga, .mp4, .m4a, .wma respectively)

-So what is the recommended format and contents ?
+What is the recommended upload format and quality ?

-Our platform published all episodes in multiple quality levels (see this article), but we will never create quality profiles that are better than the input source.
+Our platform published all episodes in multiple quality levels (see this article).

 Ideally use a high-quality input file but strike a balance between quality and file-size by compressing it first using a (good) compression codec.

 For podcast content (voice with mixed in sounds) we recommend uploading 44.1kHz or 48kHz files compressed with AAC at 160kbps bitrate.
 At this compression level the quality is nearly transparent to uncompressed originals, even for music content.
 For uploading in MP3 format we recommend using 192kbps compression.